 Once you find this data, you need to find a way to manage CCPA requests when they come in.
 California Consumers have already gained the right to contact a company and ask them to locate and delete all of their data.
 The AG enforcement date in July adds an additional layer of scrutiny.
 Find a simple method to locate and purge consumer data whether this is through a spreadsheet or by other means.
 Americaneagle.com offers a custom suite of online tools to help you search and manage your consumers’ personal data when those requests come in.

 Do you want to know more about the impacts of the CCPA and how it can affect your company?
 As the July 1st enforcement deadline approaches, Americaneagle.com and Nixon Peabody LLP have teamed up once again for an informative webinar.
-In this webinar, we will be providing an in depth analysis of the regulations and the changes that have taken place since January.
-In addition, the webinar will cover the issues companies have been experiencing since the start of the year, as well as what enforcement efforts will look like moving forward.
+In this webinar, we provided an in depth analysis of the regulations and the changes that have taken place since January.
+In addition, the webinar covered the issues companies have been experiencing since the start of the year, as well as what enforcement efforts will look like moving forward.